-Note that most of these imply or require the presence of a tutor or lecturer and some of the earlier cited studies on program efficacy note the skill and personality of the instructor play a major role in the success of the educational process.
-Transferring that process into the active-duty or reserve environment for defense personnel suffers from two major debilities: lack of sufficient qualified engaging instructors and inaccessibility of globally dispersed personnel, all of whom are likely to have immutable ops-schedule constraints.
-In these days of restricted funding, dramatically increasing the number of instructors or swelling the ranks to ease scheduling limitations are infeasible.
+Note that most of these imply or require the presence of a tutor or lecturer and some of the earlier cited studies on program efficacy note the instructor’s skill and personality play a major role in the success of the educational process.
+Transferring that process into the active-duty or reserve environment for defense personnel suffers from two major weaknesses: lack of sufficient qualified engaging instructors and inaccessibility of globally dispersed personnel, all of whom are likely to have immutable operations-schedule constraints.
+In these days of restricted funding, increasing the number of instructors or swelling the ranks to ease scheduling limitations are infeasible.